crklinkenberg/symcom-doc/src/site/notes/Topics/Actualization of date and time.md

 {"dg-publish":true,"permalink":"/topics/actualization-of-date-and-time/"}
 ---

+#general

-Whenever any actions are taken in the comparison page like connect, paste, connect edit, paste edit, comment/footnote/ non secure/ marking operations etc or in the import page, the latest time and date in the materia medica and import tables are displayed.
+Whenever any actions are taken in the comparison page like connect, paste, connect edit, paste edit, comment/footnote/ non secure/ marking operations etc. or in the import page, the latest time and date in the materia medica and import tables are displayed.

-Technical Help:
+### Technical Help:
 For updating of time “updateDateOfModifiedSources()” PHP function is used, this function takes the “quelle_id” as parameter  and make changes in the “stand” field of the “quelle_import_master” SQL table.

 Related PHP scripts:

 - add-source-translation.php